Kiezgold/python/README.md

-# Simple py script to create a list of possible combinations of four letters, where the last letter is always a "U".
+Collection of Python scripts

-# run python3 codes.py
+codes.py:  Simple py script to create a list of possible combinations of four letters, where the last letter is always a "U". run python3 codes.py